 “Product management is about empathizing with users, identifying opportunities, and collaborating with others.”

 Since much of product management involves formulating and asking the right kinds of questions, you’ll also be expected to demonstrate your curiosity.
-Annie Dunham, ProductPlan’s Director of Product, says she always asks candidates to tell her about something they’ve recently learned.
+Annie Dunham, ProductPlan’s VP of Product, says she always asks candidates to tell her about something they’ve recently learned.
 This kind of question can reveal a lot about a person’s natural curiosity and passion for learning.
 You can also demonstrate these qualities by thinking carefully about the types of questions you should ask during a product interview.

 In terms of the day-to-day work, associate product managers can expect to be involved with everything a product manager typically does, just on a smaller scale.
 In other words, you may not set the product strategy or own the product roadmap, but you will set priorities for your own projects.
 You may not be presenting product plans across the company, but you’ll be responsible for keeping your peers and your manager updated.